robert/robert.github.com/_posts/2018-11-07-https-something-something.md

 ### Key rotation

-Certificate expiration and rotation can reduce the fallout of a key compromise Your certificate's expiry date is recorded in a field on the certificate.
+Certificate expiration and rotation can reduce the fallout of a key compromise.

+Your certificate's expiration date is recorded in a field on the certificate.
 After its expiry date, browsers will consider it just as untrustworthy as a certificate that is unsigned or clearly forged.
 If an attacker steals the private key for a certificate that expires in 5 years time, then that's 5 years of future traffic to your website that they can decrypt if they can keep their breach undetected.
 If they silently steal the private key for a certificate that expires in 3 months then that's still very bad, but at least in 3 months time their fun will automatically expire.
 Setting short expiry periods does require you to replace and rotate your certificates frequently, but doing so can be made very straightforward with the right tools.

 ## Complication 2: A CA's private key may not stay private